achaur/uls/README.md

 NOW: IF THERE IS NO VALID ARGUMENTS - IN PRINTS DEFAULT DIRECTORY

 To-do for minimal version:
- - free memory
+ - free memory//done
- - proper error handling
+ - proper error handling//done
  - if output is piped, use -1 as default instead of -C +
  - read links properly +
  - calculate size for -l flag +